-It might be a while before Mazda’s first mass production electric car, the MX-30, arrives at Arnold Clark showrooms, but while the rest of the industry will have to wait for first reviews of the car, we’ve driven the prototype.
+The left-hand drive prototype for Mazda’s first mass production electric car, the MX-30, arrives at Arnold Clark showrooms this October to give customers a sneak peak.
+And while the rest of the industry will have to wait for first reviews of the car, we’ve driven the prototype.

 Unveiled at the Tokyo Motor Show, the MX-30 illustrates how Mazda is planning to deliver a completely different take on the electric car.